Vadims06/isiswatcher/README.md

     ```
     { "_id" : ObjectId("67a9ecfe112225e8df6000001"), "graph_time" : "01Jan2023_00h00m00s_7_hosts", "path" : "/home/watcher/watcher/logs/watcher1-gre1-isis.isis.log", "area_num" : "49.0002", "event_name" : "metric",
     ```
-    > **Note**
+> [!NOTE]
-    > If you see a single event in `docker logs logstash` it means that mongoDB output is blocked, check if you have a connection to MongoDB `docker exec -it logstash curl -v mongodb:27017`
+> If you see a single event in `docker logs logstash` it means that mongoDB
+> output is blocked, check if you have a connection to MongoDB
+> `docker exec -it logstash curl -v mongodb:27017`

     2. Check that `graph_time` is **not** empty.
 If so, check that you can login on the Topolograph page [`Login/Local Login`] using credentials defined in `.env` and your local network is added in `API/Authorised source IP ranges`.
 Usually, `10.0.0.0/8`, `172.16.0.0/12` ,`192.168.0.0/16` is enought.

  ### Versions